dooley-ch/common_stocks/README.md

 - A web front in for user interaction
 - A RESTful service for data access

+## Constraints

+This application uses financial data from the [Aphavantage website](https://www.alphavantage.co/).
+The freely available key provided by this site comes with a number of restrictions:
+- Limited to 5 API calls per minute
+- A maximum of 500 API calls per day

+To work within these limitations the application caches downoaded for a given time period and uses a message que to aid responsiveness in downloading the company data.

 ## System Overview

 ![System Overview](system_overview.jpg)